Chellitcoin (CHLT) Price Reaches $0.0081 on Major Exchanges

 Buying and Selling Chellitcoin

-It is usually not presently possible to buy alternative cryptocurrencies such as Chellitcoin directly using US dollars.
-Investors seeking to trade Chellitcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+It is usually not possible to buy alternative cryptocurrencies such as Chellitcoin directly using U.S. dollars.
+Investors seeking to trade Chellitcoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Chellitcoin using one of the exchanges listed above.

 Receive News & Updates for Chellitcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chellitcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.